YashBhindia/LoqoAI_Assignment/README.md

 ```

  ### MySql Collection
-Assume you have a MongoDB collection named `products` with the following structure:
+Assume you have a MySql collection named `product` with the following structure:

 ```